hellokittycodes/spayitforward/README.md

 # spayitforward
 JavaScript Program for SpayItForward - paperwork and stuff

-this is a bunch of files that probably only i will understand i'll update when the site actually works
+this is a bunch of files that probably only i will understand

+i'll update in about 10 days w/ the updated code that actually works (it looks way better than this rn)